A topic from the subject of Nomenclature in Chemistry.

 The following types of experiments are used to study the nomenclature of carbohydrates, lipids, proteins, and nucleic acids:

-2. Functional analysis: Functional analysis is a type of experiment that is used to determine the function of a molecule.
-Functional analysis can be performed using a variety of techniques, including enzyme assays, binding assays, and cell-based assays.
+2. Functional analysis: Determines the function of a molecule using techniques such as enzyme assays, binding assays, and cell-based assays.

 Data Analysis